kitzeslab/opensoundscape/README.md

 ### Installation

+Details about installation are available on the OpenSoundscape documentation at [OpenSoundscape.org](https://opensoundscape.org).
+FAQs:

+#### How do I install OpenSoundscape?

+* Most users should install OpenSoundscape via pip, preferably within a virtual environment: `pip install opensoundscape==0.9.1`.
+* To use OpenSoundscape in Jupyter Notebooks (e.g. for tutorials), follow the installation instructions for your operating system, then follow the "Jupyter" instructions.
+* Contributors and advanced users can also use Poetry to install OpenSoundscape using the "Contributor" instructions

+#### Will OpenSoundscape work on my machine?

-OpenSoundscape can be installed on Windows, Mac, and Linux machines.
-It has been tested on Python 3.8, 3.9, 3.10, and 3.11.
-For Apple Silicon (M1 chip) users, Python >=3.9 is recommended and may be required to avoid dependency issues.
+* OpenSoundscape can be installed on Windows, Mac, and Linux machines.
+* It has been tested on Python 3.8, 3.9, 3.10, and 3.11.
+* For Apple Silicon (M1 chip) users, Python >=3.9 is recommended and may be required to avoid dependency issues.

-Most users should install OpenSoundscape via pip: `pip install opensoundscape==0.9.1`.
-Contributors and advanced users can also use Poetry to install OpenSoundscape.

-For more detailed instructions on how to install OpenSoundscape and use it in Jupyter, see the [documentation](http://opensoundscape.org).
+* Most computer cluster users should follow the Linux installation instructions

-### Using Audio and Spectrogram classes
+### Use Audio and Spectrogram classes
 ```python
 from opensoundscape import Audio, Spectrogram